anupamtripathi7/facial_expression_detection/README.md

 # facial_expression_detection
-Detection of facial expression using 3 techniques
+Detection of facial expression using 3 techniques.

 Facial expressions are one of the most important behavioral measures for emotion recognition.
 Expressions can tell a lot